 Hi there.
-I am a budding climate change adaptation ecologist.
+I am a budding climate change adaptation scientist.
 My passion is finding ways for people and wildlife to adapt to the adverse effects of climate change.
 I envision a future where people and nature work together to create a more sustainable and just world.

 Responding to climate change is the greatest challenge facing the National Park Service today.
 As a Future Park Leaders of Emerging Change intern, I get down in the dirt to figure out what climate change looks like on the ground, convey my findings within and outside the NPS, and help mainstream mitigation and adaptation into the management of America’s national parks.